Skip to Content

 Knoxville Vehicular Homicide Lawyer

-Are you facing a vehicular homicide charge in Tennessee?
-Call the Law Office of Joseph A. Fanduzz today at (865) 896-9971 or contact us online to schedule a FREE meeting with our vehicular homicide attorney in Knoxville!
-We're available 24/7!
+If you’re facing a vehicular homicide charge in Tennessee, don’t wait.
+Call the Law Office of Joseph A. Fanduzz at (865) 896-9971 or contact us online to schedule a free consultation.
+We’re available 24/7.

 Is Vehicular Homicide a Felony in Tennessee?